keff6/ember-ToDo-MVC/README.md

 # ember-ToDo-MVC
-To do list management using ember.js
+To do list management using ember.js.
+A basic application to understand how ember ant the ember-cli works.

 ## Installation

-* git clone <repository-url> this repository
+* git clone this repository
-* change into the new directory
+* change into the new directory (/ember-ToDo-MVC)
 * npm install
-* bower install

 ## Run